 Introduction

 The latest Geostationary Operational Environmental Satellite (GOES), GOES-P, was launched on 4 March 2010, and reached geostationary orbit at 89.5°W on 16 March 2010 to become GOES-15.
-Currently, GOES-15 Imager and Sounder await operational use.
+Currently, the GOES-15 Imager and Sounder await operational use.
 GOES-15 is the third, and final, of the three GOES-N/O/P series spacecraft.

 The National Oceanic and Atmospheric Administration (NOAA)/National Environmental Satellite, Data, and Information Service (NESDIS) conducted a six-week GOES-15 Science Test that began 11 August 2010 and ended officially on 22 September 2010.
 The first three weeks of the Science Test schedule were integrated within the National Aeronautics and Space Administration (NASA) GOES-15 Post-Launch Test (PLT) schedule.
 An additional three weeks of the Science Test were performed under NOAA/NESDIS control.